jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

               a_list
           )

-  the terminal now shows an :doc:`AttributeError` for the last line
+  the terminal now shows an :doc:`/exceptions/AttributeError` for the last line

 * I add a function that uses a list comprehension to ``list_comprehensions.py``